 We all know that male Bettas are aggressive and territorial.
 Their nature limits the options of fish species that you can keep with them.
 They don’t like their territory being invaded by others and can attack anyone who does it.

-The bright colorations of other fishes who share the same size as theirs can also trigger their aggression.
-Also, We should avoid the slow-swimming ones as the male Bettas can easily attack them.
+The bright colorations of other fish who share their size can also trigger their aggression.
+We should avoid the slow-swimming ones, as the male Bettas can easily attack them.

-Other species that you should avoid are the ones having long majestic tails.
+Other species you should avoid are those with long, majestic tails.
 They can be mistaken as another male Betta by them.
-Their activity can turn into a violent fight within the tank resulting in death or heavy injuries.
+Their activity can turn into a violent fight within the tank, resulting in death or heavy injuries.

 These are the perfect tank mates for bettas.

-The fishes who dwell at different tank levels can also become the best companion for the Betta tank.
+The fish that dwell at different tank levels can also become the best companions for the Betta tank.
 The fishes who won’t invade the territory of Bettas are –

-So, you can consider them as the best tank mates for bettas.
+So, you can consider them to be the best tank mates for bettas.

-Adding more plants and keeping them in large tanks will also reduce the aggression in them.
-It will reduce the vision for the Bettas and provide shelter to the other fishes.
+Adding more plants and keeping them in large tanks will also reduce their aggression.
+It will also reduce the vision of the Bettas and provide shelter to the other fish.

 Betta Sorority Tank Mates